Please update your Flash player to see this menu.

 Other guests visit California as part of an RV trip or other extended tour...and need to stock up on the basic "supplies of living" as they travel along.
 And, virtually all tourists to the area are looking for unique items by which they can remember their adventurous vacation and gifts they can present to friends and relatives "back home."

-Of the many shopping options available from Santa Barbara to San Diego, the ones on this website were chosen for their tourist-appeal.
+Of the many shopping options available from Ventura County to San Diego, the ones on this website were chosen for their tourist-appeal.

 1.)
 Major Southern California Malls, which draw both local residents and tourists like a magnet because of the many choices they offer.
 These major mall frequently offer shops, restaurants or entertainment options which may be difficult to find elsewhere